 So many different factors go into rate calculations.
 These include your driving history, age, and the type of car you need to insure.

-It is fairly easy to get competitive price quotes for major car insurance companies.
+It is fairly easy to get competitive price quotes from major car insurance companies.
 You should absolutely shop around to see which insurer can give you the right coverage at a fair price.